AdaCore/training_material/courses/rust_essentials/160_lifetimes/01-introduction.rst

   * Explicit lifetime syntax (:rust:`'a`)

-  * Lifetimes in function Signatures
+  * Lifetimes in function signatures

-  * Lifetimes in structs and data types
+  * Lifetimes in structs and other data types